Home Modifications Home Charging Indicator

 CAT-3 Jack, snap-in module (Radio Shack 278-mid-2021, or others)*

 Cut the bottom off the blank adapter plate, and keep both parts.
 When mounted to the box, the top will act as a hinge and will hold the utility hanger.
 Drill three holes in the top adapter plate to hold the utility hook.
 While the utility hook only has two holes, we placed the third screw at the top just below the bend, held by a large washer.
 This is done so we can angle the hook out slightly to clear the faceplate when pressed.
 Create an aluminum plate that goes behind the adapter plate.
 I made three holes to align with the adapter plate (but smaller holes) and tapped the holes for the bolts.
-I used some double-stick foam to hold the aluminum plate to the back of the decora adapter plate.
-This extra work is done so once the entire assembly is put together, you can first mount the box to the wall, add the cover plate BEFORE the hook is attached, and then thread the bolts for the utility hook last.
+I used some double-stick foam to hold the aluminum plate to the back of the Decora adapter plate.
+This extra work is done so that once the entire assembly is put together, you can first mount the box to the wall, add the cover plate BEFORE the hook is attached, and then thread the bolts for the utility hook last.

 Inside the box, I cut a rectangular hole in the side for the CAT-3 jack.
 To hold the jack in place, drill a hole on the opposite side and use a plastic anchor and a long self-tapping metal screw.
 The anchor presses on the back of the CAT-3 jack to hold it in place.